 |Over 2000cc||13 pence|

-For full article and comparison with the previous applicable rates, please click here.
+For a full article and comparison with the previously applicable rates, please click here.